Where and When to Empty an RV Composting Toilet

 When to Empty Your RV Composting Toilet

-Some benefits of composting toilets are that you don't have to empty them as often as you might think, you don't have to worry about emptying your black water tank, and you won't be using your precious water supply for a flush toilet.
+Some benefits of RV composting toilets are that you don't have to empty them as often as you might think, you don't have to worry about emptying your black water tank, and you won't be using your precious water supply for a flush toilet.

 This means you can be out longer and stay off-grid for extended periods with less of an environmental impact.